nosratheno/clyell/_posts/recipes/2018-12-04-tuna-sisig.md

     * 1 Tbsp tomato sauce
     * 1/2 tsp sugar
     * 1/3 cup of mayonnaise or kewpie
-    * 1 packet of pork crackling 200g
+    * 1 packet of pork crackling 50g
+    * Rice

 ### Preparation

+1. Cook the rice

 1. Drain the tuna

-Get a big bowl, and to it add:
+_Get a big bowl, and to it add:_

 1. Seasoning
     * Liquid Seasoning